sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 * out_fixed: Bool type, representing whether to get results in fixed number.
 * is_soc: Bool type, representing whether to use in soc mode.
 * tmp_path: String type, representing the abs path of tmp files on device in soc mode.
-* trans_tools: Bool type, representing whether to transfer soc_infer tools to device in soc mode, only set to True at the first calling.
 * tools_path: String type, representing the dir of soc_infer tools on device in soc mode.
 * hostname: String type, representing the ip address of device in soc mode.
 * port: Int type, representing the port of device in soc mode.